Jorres/qmk_killer_whale/keyboards/tarohayashi/killerwhale/duo/remaining-fixes.md

 ## You are here

 - increase tapping term on right pinky finger
+    - tapping term is not exactly what I needed. even if tapping term is low, I still press the next key BEFORE releasing the key under pinkey finger.
+This automatically counts as held.
+I need to just register custom keycode and release it exacly the same way as I_ESC, the problem is exactly the same.
+Just refactor your timers a bit so they are extensible)

 - maybe rebind ctrl + h to backspace entirely? - unfortunately, ctrl + h has a meaning (in vim mainly) and will have to stay ctrl-h.
 I don't have means in my keyboard to know what Vim mode am I currently in.